 Frankincense (Ru Xiang)

 Botanical Name: Western – Boswellia thurifera, B. caraterii.
+B. Serrata, B. sacra.
 Eastern – Gummi Olibanum.

-Below is an overview of Frankincense, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Frankincense.
+Below is an overview of frankincense, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of frankincense.

 Also Known As: Olibanum, Incense